cecethea/Bowtie-challenge-Assessment/README.md

 ```
 - The admin site: [http://localhost:8000/admin/](http://localhost:8000/admin),

-### Test your changes
+### Test

-A python scripts has been created to easily run all unit tests, get code coverage
-and validate coding style (pycodestyle).
-You can use it after making changes to the API:
+You can run the tests with:

 ```
-python tests.py
+python manage.py test
 ```